jakearchibald/jakearchibald.com/static-build/posts/2025/06/animating-zooming/index.md

 ---
-title: 'Animating zooming: transform order is important… sometimes'
+title: 'Animating zooming in CSS: transform order is important… sometimes'
 date: 2025-06-17 01:00:00
 summary: TODO
 meta: TODO
 ---

 I was using Discord the other day.
 I tapped to zoom into an image, and it animated in an odd way that I'd seen before.
+Like this:

 <style>
   .full-figure img {